Patsy Clark, Mining Magnate & the Haunted Clark Mansion

 Patsy Clark Mansion, Spokane, Washington

-One of the best-known mining men in the United States in the late 19th Century, Patrick Clark was born in Ireland on March 17, 1852.
-Because he was born on St. Patrick’s Day, he was named Patrick, but, was more familiarly known as “Patsy.”
+One of the best-known mining men in the United States in the late 19th Century, Patrick Clark, was born in Ireland on March 17, 1852.
+Because he was born on St. Patrick’s Day, he was named Patrick, but he was more familiarly known as “Patsy.”

 At the age of just 18 years, the hard-working young man made his way to the United States in 1870 aboard the SS Marathon.
-After his arrival in New York, he set off for California to make his fortune.
+After he arrived in New York, he set off for California to make his fortune.
 Devoting his energy and attention to every detail, Clark soon mastered the mining business.

 Anaconda Copper Mine Butte Montana